Charlotte's A2 Media Blog

 Onwards from the 1930’s where talking pictures were now the norm, films still continued to be filled with vampires, monsters and mummies.
 These were called the ‘classic creations’.
 Universal Studios really got involved with the horror genre and pioneered Dracula (1931).
 James Whale then produced the Invisable Man in 1933, Stuart Walker’s Werewolf in London (1935) and Hambert Hillyer’s Dracula’s Daughter in 1936.

+This Universal Gothic Horror Cycle started to lose its steam and fell into a pit of self parody with film titles like The Invisible Man Returns, The Mummy’s Hand and Frankenstein meets the Wolf Man in 1943.
+The period between the post World War II years and the 1950’s were likely to be the most difficult time in Hollywood.
 From Supreme Court rulings splitting apart the studio system to a death match against television for patrons, this time period saw an increasingly protective Hollywood trying desperately to stay relevant.
 The horror genre still stayed popular with teens, looking for a thrill out of the narratives.
 Horror films began to illustrate this Cold War fear of invasion blending into a Pulp Science Fiction cycle with films like The Thing From Another World and The Day The Earth Stood Still, both from 1951.

-in the horror genre gained popularity, prestige and freedom, due to the censorship of the Production Code being abandoned in 1964.
+By the mid 50’s the sci-fi cycle wore down and this sprung the ‘Psychology, Sex and Gore’ explosion in the 1960’s.
+Different styles and cycles in the horror genre gained popularity, prestige and freedom, due to the censorship of the Production Code being abandoned in 1964.
 Alfred Hitchcock’s Psycho (1960) helped mark the change between monsters to reality fears.
 Norman Bates was an everyday human on the outside but a psychological monster in the mind.
 Hitchcock then delivered another ground-breaking horror called The Birds in 1963.
 Back in the United Kingdom, Hammer Films Productions rebooted Universals Gothic Monsters but added sex and gore in films such as Terence Fisher’s The Curse of Frankenstein.

-orror was starting to be taken seriously both at the highest craft of film production and at the lowest: setting the stage for important horror sub-genres that come in the following decades.
+Horror was starting to be taken seriously both at the highest craft of film production and at the lowest: setting the stage for important horror sub-genres that come in the following decades.
 Films about Satan and Supernatural forces (the occult) became popular, big budget subjects.
 The Exorcist (1973) claimed to be the greatest entry in the Occult cycle.

 Moving to the 1980’s The Shining, which in true Kubrick fashion defies any category or imitation.
 Friday the 13th (1980) and A Nightmare on Elm Street (1984) were both studio stacked slasher films that were a great success with numerous sequels.